Web Page for Software:

 by George Karabatsos (home page)

-Free stand-alone, menu-driven software for Bayesian regression analysis.
+Free stand-alone, menu-driven software for Bayesian regression analysis, for Windows 10 or 7.

 Supported by NSF Research Grant SES-1156372.